-The Multiple Sclerosis Fellowship at The Corinne Goldsmith Dickinson Center for Multiple Sclerosis in the Department of Neurology at The Icahn School of Medicine and Medical Center is a two-year training opportunity open to neurologists interested in a career in MS. The goal of the fellowship is to produce a clinician with expertise in the diagnosis and management of patients with demyelinating disease with core competencies in clinical trial design, analysis and implementation.
+The Multiple Sclerosis Fellowship at The Corinne Goldsmith Dickinson Center for Multiple Sclerosis in the Department of Neurology at The Icahn School of Medicine at Mount Sinai and The Mount Sinai Health System is a two- or three-year training opportunity open to neurologists interested in a career in MS. The goal of the fellowship is to produce a clinician with expertise in the diagnosis and management of patients with demyelinating disease with core competencies in clinical trial design, analysis, and implementation.

-The fellow will have exposure to a large number of patients with multiple sclerosis, of varying age, disease course, and severity.
-Most of them will be receiving one of the disease modifying therapies.
-The fellow will have the opportunity to follow the patients over the course of their illness, monitoring their response to treatments for acute exacerbations and to disease modifying therapies.
-Currently, the CGD Center sees approximately 3,000 follow up patients per year and 1,050 new patients per year.
+The fellow will have exposure to a large number of patients with multiple sclerosis of varying age, disease course, and severity.
+Most patients will be receiving one of the disease-modifying therapies.
+The fellow will have the opportunity to follow the patients over the course of their illness, monitoring their response to treatments for acute exacerbations and to disease-modifying therapies.
+Currently, the CGD Center sees approximately 3,000 follow-up patients per year and 1,050 new patients per year.

 Dr. Fred Lublin, Professor of Neurology and Director of the CGD Center